MediaSFU/MediaSFU/README.md

 If you need assistance or have questions, you can refer to our [Developer Documentation](https://www.mediasfu.com/developers) or visit our [Community Forums](https://www.mediasfu.com/forums).

+For detailed documentation, refer to the [ReactJS SDK documentation](https://github.com/MediaSFU/MediaSFU-ReactJS).

 ## License

-This project is licensed under the [MIT License]
+This project is licensed under the [MIT License].